wedeling/EasySurrogate/tutorials/gray_scott/Gray_Scott.md

 ## Files

 + `tests/gray_scott_reduced/gray_scott_rk4.py`: the unmodified solver for the Gray Scott system, used to generate the training data.
 The discretization is achieved using the spectral method, and time stepping is done with the 4-th order Runge-Kutta scheme.
-Note the we have already pre-generated the necessary training data, which is is stored in `tests/gray_scott_reduced/samples/gray_scott_f0p02_k0p05_1024.hdf5`.
+Note that we have already pre-generated the necessary training data, which is is stored in `tests/gray_scott_reduced/samples/gray_scott_f0p02_k0p05_1024.hdf5`.

 + `tests/gray_scott_reduced/train_reduced_surrogate.py`: this is again the same Gray-Scott solver, except with reduced subgrid-scale terms.
 Execute this file to run the tutorial.